 Our capital habeas unit represents people who have been sentenced to death by state court juries from within the Central District, and whose convictions have proceeded through the state court appellate process and are now before the federal court on claims involving federal constitutional violations.
 Our Non-Capital Habeas Unit represents petitioners in non-capital habeas proceedings who allege that their state convictions are invalid due to federal constitutional violations.

 When our Los Angeles office opened in 1971, it consisted of a small group of lawyers and support staff who occupied the 15th floor of the original United States Courthouse building at 312 North Spring Street in Los Angeles.
-Today, under Federal Public Defender Hilary Potashner, the office has over 200 employees, including approximately 83 attorneys, 22 paralegals, 31 investigators, and more than 70 supporting staff members.
+Today, under Interim Federal Public Defender Amy M. Karlin, the office has over 200 employees, including approximately 83 attorneys, 22 paralegals, 31 investigators, and more than 70 supporting staff members.